Stonyhurst Station Homestead (Former)

 Extent of List Entry

-Extent of registration includes part of the land described as Lot 2 DP 403890 (CT 413177), Canterbury Land District, and the building known as Stonyhurst Station Homestead (Former) thereon.
+Extent of registration includes part of the land described as Lot 2 DP 403890 (RT 413177), Canterbury Land District, and the building known as Stonyhurst Station Homestead (Former) thereon.

 This historic place was registered under the Historic Places Act 1980.
 The following text is the original citation considered by the NZHPT Board at the time of registration.